|

 Actually it horrified me.
 But a second viewing

-my favorites.
+changed my mind.
 Brass had wanted to make this film,

 immediately after The Key, but had to wait